Common Questions from Customers

 In short, metal roofing stands up very well in extreme weather conditions!
 This type of roofing material is designed to withstand hail, heavy snowfall, hurricanes, and more.
-Metal roofing has the greatest hail rating (the ability to resist hail) of any roof material, according to the Underwriters’ Laboratory.
+According to the Underwriters ‘ Laboratory, metal roofing has the greatest hail rating (the ability to resist hail) of any roof material.

 Do you have further questions about how your metal roof will stand up to extreme weather?
 Don’t hesitate to contact Peak Roofing & Construction today!

 Of all the roofing materials available, metal is probably the best investment for your time and money.
-It is worth investigating if you are currently on the fence.
+First, however, it is worth investigating if you are currently on the fence.
 Peak Roofing & Construction is available to provide advice based on our over 25 years of roofing experience.
-In addition, we offer a full range of exterior services including gutters, fencing, painting, siding, and window installation and repair.
+In addition, we offer a full range of exterior services, including gutters, fencing, painting, siding, and window installation and repair.

 You’ll notice a few signs: cracked paint, missing shingles, mold growth, granule buildup, or water damage.
 Don’t hesitate to call!

 Yes, protect your items inside during roofing maintenance and repairs.
 It’s easier than it sounds, though.
-Pack away any fragile items, particularly if they are hanging on the walls.
+First, pack away any fragile items, particularly if they are hanging on the walls.
 Vibrations from construction can cause many items to tip over.

-Gutters that are undersized for the roof slope or the type of roofing material on a home or business are not effective.
+Gutters that are undersized for the roof slope or the type of roofing material on a home or business are ineffective.
 Getting the correct size installed, typically either a 5” or 6” gutter, will effectively manage water runoff during most storms.